freebeer0/how-to-use-private-tor-obfs4-bridges/README.md

 # Does GFW Block Private Tor Obfs4 Bridges?

+## Get Tor Browser

+The normal way to download the Tor Browser is from the Tor Project website at https://www.torproject.org

+In countries where the Tor Project website is blocked, you can request alternative download providers by sending an email to gettor@torproject.org

+Specify your operating system (Windows, macOS, Linux, or Android) and optionally your locale (English = en, Chinese = zh).

+Example: To get links for downloading Tor Browser in Chinese for Linux, send a message to gettor@torproject.org with the words linux zh on it.

+GetTor will reply with links to download the Tor Browser from their supported providers.
+For now, they support the following providers: Github, Dropbox, and Google Drive.

+Download Tor Browser from one of the providers.

+When done, check the integrity of the downloaded file.

 ## Bibliography

 [1] Cecylia Bocovich, Roger Dingledine, Alexander Færøy, Kat Hanna, Philipp Winter, and Taylor Yu.
 "Addressing Denial of Service Attacks on Free and Open Communication on the Internet." https://research.torproject.org/techreports/dos-censorship-report2-2019-05-31.pdf